Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Introduction

-Numerous methods for quantifying treatment effect heterogeneity have therefore been developed to supplement inference about the ATE.
-Chief among them are inference procedures based on the conditional average treatment effect (CATE) \citep[see][a non-exhaustive list of examples]{luedtkeSuperLearningOptimalDynamic2016, chenGeneralStatisticalFramework2017, wagerEstimationInferenceHeterogeneous2018, chernozhukovGenericMachineLearning2018, levyFundamentalMeasureTreatment2021, zhao2021, bahamyirouDoublyRobustAdaptive2022, kennedyOptimalDoublyRobust2023}.
-The CATE, defined as $\mathbb{E}[Y^{(1)} - Y^{(0)} | W]$, can be used to determine strata of observations that experience increased, or decreased, average benefit as a function of their covariates.
-As a result, these approaches are unable to detect innate heterogeneity due to the treatment --- that is, when $f^{(0)}(W) = f^{(1)}(W) - \gamma$ a.s. but $\epsilon^{(0)} \neq \epsilon^{(1)}$.
-Another limitation is that they can only uncover effect heterogeneity if the treatment effect modifiers are included in the set of pre-treatment covariates on which the CATE is conditioned.
-CATE-based procedures are therefore unable to detect treatment effect heterogeneity when treatment effect modifiers are not measured during data collection.
-Including a large number of potential effect modifiers in the CATE's conditioning set may not be a reasonable strategy for uncovering drivers of effect heterogeneity, either. \citet{kennedyOptimalDoublyRobust2023} proved that high-dimensional inference about the CATE is unreliable unless unverifiable simplifying assumptions are made about the DGP, like sparsity.
+Including a large number of potential effect modifiers in the CATE's conditioning set may not be a reasonable strategy for uncovering drivers of treatment effect heterogeneity either. \citet{kennedyOptimalDoublyRobust2023} proved that high-dimensional inference about the CATE is unreliable unless unverifiable simplifying assumptions are made about the DGP, like sparsity.
 Recent work by \citet{boileauGuidanceIndividualizedTreatment2025} provided additional empirical evidence that inference procedures for the CATE produced elevated false positive and negative rates when attempting to identify treatment effect modifiers from among many pre-treatment covariates.